Policies & Standards

 Job Posting Standards

-UC Hastings reserves the right to edit job postings without notice to meet guidelines or to remove inappropriate questions and/or language.
+UC Law SF reserves the right to edit job postings without notice to meet guidelines or to remove inappropriate questions and/or language.
 The law school reserves the right to remove a job posting for any reason and without notice.

 The law school cannot make an assessment of whether unpaid positions posted comply with Federal and State wage and hour requirements to be true trainee positions.
 For further information, see the U.S. Department of Labor Wage and Hour Division’s Fact Sheet #71: Internship Programs under the Fair Labor Standards Act.